Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 )
 ```

-Click here to check your answers to these questions. <Option link to a subpage with answers to the challenge yourself questions>

 ## Additional materials
 In this lesson, we've covered only the most commonly used new ES6 features.
-For some, such as "class" or "modules", we have created separate lessons because they are more complex and require more detailed study.
-Others, in turn, will not be discussed in detail, because their use is too specific and you probably won't need them at this stage of learning.
+For some, such as *class* or *modules*, we have created separate lessons because they are more complex and require more detailed study.
+Others, however, will not be discussed in detail, because their use is too specific and you probably won't need them at this stage of learning.
-However, if you want to get acquainted, even briefly, with all the new features of ES6 check: http://es6-features.org/.
+However, if you want to get familiar, even briefly, with all the new features of ES6 check: http://es6-features.org/.

-You can also bookmark this cheet sheet: https://devhints.io/es6
+You can also bookmark this cheet sheet for future reference: https://devhints.io/es6